 Competitive Edge instructors are what make our programs unique – and effective!
 Their experience, deep knowledge base of multiple sports and proven teaching methods deliver optimal results.
 Many of our programs combine the expertise of more than one of our skating specialists and instructors.

-Jennifer Matras, CSCS, Owner & Head Skating Coach
+Jennifer Matras, CES Owner & On-ice/Off-ice Skating Associate

 Born and raised in Redford Township, Michigan, Jennifer began skating at the age of 3 at the Detroit Skating Club in Bloomfield Hills, Michigan.
 She had a successful competitive figure skating career spanning 14 years that included regional championships, along with national competitions.

-Jennifer’s coaching career began at the age of 18 at Redford Ice Arena where she helped with the basic skills program and power skating program.
-She taught one-on-one and group lessons and helped develop and lead conditioning skates for hockey teams.
+Jennifer’s mentoring career began at the age of 18 at Redford Ice Arena where she helped with the basic skills program and power skating program.
+She taught one-on-one and group lessons and helped develop and lead conditioning skates for hockey players.